THartmanOfTheRedwoods/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+- **Static methods can be called without creating an object whereas public methods have to have an object created in order to be called.
+Your created object needs to belong to the Main class and then you must call the object.**

 ## Part 3 - Dogs